 Los Danzantes: This five-star restaurant is a “splurge” (you’ll probably pay less than $20 for two courses) but worth every penny.
 Best meal — and best service — of my trip.
 Hint: if you want to try chapulines, this is a not-scary place to do it because they use ground grasshoppers so you’re not staring at the whole insect.
 On Wednesdays 1-4pm, they have major lunch specials if you have a reservation.

 PAN:AM: With a lovely courtyard and life-changing hot horchata, this is a great place for a light breakfast or just a pick-me-up.
 Their baked goods are all freshly made and as always, my favorite was the concha.

-Caldo de Piedra: This restaurant is closer to Tule than Oaxaca, but is worth the trip out of town.
+Caldo de Piedra: This restaurant is closer to Tule than Oaxaca, but is worth the trip out of town to the Oaxaca Valley.
 Their seafood soup is made the way it has been for hundreds of years: by putting a fire-blazed stone right in your bowl to cook raw river fish to perfection.

 Los Pacos: As far as I know, the only spot in Oaxaca with a sampler entree of six different moles.
 My favorite was the mole verde, but you can try them all for yourself.

 Itanoni: In the Reforma neighborhood and only open for breakfast and lunch.
 All their tortillas are freshly made and taste strongly of fresh corn.
 Be prepared for a long meal and slow service, but it’s really good.
 Order a tascalate to drink.

 If You’re Not Willing to Slow Down, Oaxaca Travel Isn’t a Good Fit

 There are a lot of places that lend themselves well to rapid travel.
 Oaxaca is not one of them.
 Much of this city is built on ambiance, which means you need to spend time doing nothing.